 Types of activities: Push-ups, pull-ups, squats, exercises involving resistance bands, weight-training

 Strength training is important because it strengthens your muscles and bones for better health and resistance against injuries.
-Strength training also helps with weight-loss – as you gain muscle, your metabolism increases which allows you to better convert calories into energy.
+Strength training also helps with weight loss – as you gain muscle, your metabolism increases which allow you to better convert calories into energy.

 Non-exercise physical activities

 Non-exercise physical activities (NEPA)are not meant to be physically taxing, but they are considered a legitimate form of physical activity that does well in supporting an active lifestyle.
 Engaging in NEPA during your rest days prevents you from lapsing into a sedentary state and adds (slightly) to your overall caloric expenditure.

 Apart from deciding what exercises to include in your workouts, it’s also necessary to ensure you have safety protocols in place.
 Catering for safe workouts starts with the following steps: